The University of St. Thomas awards the following bachelor’s degrees:

 - To nurture the study and appreciation of other languages and cultures as a means of promoting charity, understanding, and respect for the diversity of cultural forms, religious beliefs, and social practices; and, in all, to help prepare students for a life of service in a culturally diverse and changing world.
 (Approved 2004)

-- a major or approved program in which at least 50 percent of the required upper–division credit hours in the major field are completed at the University of St. Thomas (exceptions: no requirement for General Studies or Liberal Arts majors);
+- A major or approved program in which at least 50 percent of the required upper-division credit hours in the major field are completed at the University of St. Thomas (exceptions: no requirement for General Studies, Liberal Arts or Integrated Humanities majors);

 - Transfer students entering with 60 credit hours or more must attempt the mathematics requirement within their first year of attendance at the University.
 All other students, transfer and non-transfer, must attempt the mathematics requirement within their first 60 credit hours (including transfer hours).